How to change iPhone notification sounds and ringtones

 Use custom sounds on iPhone to keep your notifications separate

-Using custom sounds for ringtones and alerts is a great way to make sure you are keeping up with the notifications you care about.
+Using custom sounds for ringtones and alerts is a great way to ensure you keep up with the notifications you care about.

 This way, if you are busy with work, you can ignore text alert sounds while paying attention to Slack alerts.
 Setting up different ringtones will also help separate your iPhone from every other person’s iPhone in a crowded room.